rstatsinger/contrast-java-webgoat-docker/CESetup.md

 ## Got some Docker chops?
 This lab will be super easy for you.

-CLONE THIS REPO (or just grab all the files): https://github\.com/rstatsinger/iastrasplab
+CLONE THIS REPO (or just grab all the files)

 	- Create a working directory
 	- Stash everything there